Yanis42/Cole/README.md

 ## TODO
 - Avoid reloading the UI when an actor is deleted
-- "Delete All" button (and/or "delete range")
-- Checkbox to eval or not the parameters

 ## How it works
 When the program initialises, it creates all the necessary widgets and then hides them (otherwise you can see them on the UI).
 Then, when we need to show the widgets, it hides the ones that are currently displayed, removes the row and shows the new widgets on a new row.